-Petition for a Guardian at Litem
+Petition for a Guardian ad Litem

 A Guardian Ad Litem, abbreviated GAL, is a special attorney who will represent an individual in court who is unable to represent him or herself.
-Often used to represent minors, a GAL may also represent infants or mentally handicap or incompetent individuals.
+Often used to represent minors, a GAL may also represent infants or mentally handicapped or incompetent individuals.
 The GAL has no legal rights over the child and does not serve as a legal guardian.

-The most common cases that may require a court ordered GAL are child custody, child neglect and child abuse trials.
+The most common cases that may require a court-ordered GAL are child custody, child neglect and child abuse trials.
 Their sole responsibility is to advocate in the best interest of the individual they are representing.

-Typically when parents cannot find agreement on the custody and placement of a child, a GAL will be appointed for the child from the county.
+Typically when parents can’t find agreement on the custody and placement of a child, a GAL will be appointed for the child from the county.
 The GAL will act in an impartial manner to give a primary custody recommendation to the judge.